MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-removable-storage-access-control.md

 3. Audit Default Deny:

-   You can create Audit policy for Default Deny as follows:
+   You can create an Audit policy for Default Deny as follows:

    - In the **Add Row** pane, enter:
      - **Name** as **Audit Default Deny**